vukics/cppqed/doc/quantumoperator.rst

 where :math:`\delta_{m,n}=i\lp\omega_{m,n+K_m}-\omega_{m,n}\rp`.

-Quite generally, classes :class:`~quantumoperator::Tridiagonal` and :class:`~quantumoperator::Frequencies` are designed to store and manipulate Hamiltonians of the form :eq:`HITridiag` for an arbitrary number of subsystems.
-In particular, the Hamiltonian can be evaluated at a given :math:`t`, applied on a state vector and combined with other :class:`~quantumoperator::Tridiagonal`\ s using algebraic operations.
+Quite generally, the :class:`~quantumoperator::Tridiagonal` class is designed to store and manipulate Hamiltonians of the form either :eq:`HTridiag` or :eq:`HITridiag` for an arbitrary number of subsystems.
+In the latter case, it also stores and manipulates the :math:`\delta_{m,n}` frequencies.
+In particular, the Hamiltonian can be evaluated at a given time :math:`t`, applied on a state vector and combined with other :class:`~quantumoperator::Tridiagonal`\ s using algebraic operations.

-As their names reflect, a pair of objects of classes :class:`~quantumoperator::Tridiagonal` and :class:`~quantumoperator::Frequencies` correspond to a given Hamiltonian (or a given term of a more complex Hamiltonian) of the form :eq:`HITridiag`, the :class:`~quantumoperator::Tridiagonal` object roughly speaking storing the coefficients :math:`\alpha^{(0,-,+)}_{m,n}`, while the :class:`~quantumoperator::Frequencies` object the frequencies :math:`\delta_{m,n}` for all :math:`m,n`.
-In itself a :class:`~quantumoperator::Tridiagonal` object therefore reflects the matrix of the operator :eq:`HITridiag` at :math:`t=0`, while it can be updated using the corresponding :class:`~quantumoperator::Frequencies` object to some arbitrary time instant :math:`t`.
+Tridiagonal internally bookkeeps to which time instant its state corresponds.

+Policy of storing diagonals: only the non-zeros.
+Policy of storing frequencies: either none or all of them.

 --------------
 Implementation